buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpatialStructureElement.md

 # IfcSpatialStructureElement

 A spatial structure element is the generalization of all spatial elements that might be used to define a spatial structure.
-That spatial structure is often used to provide a project structure to organize a building project.
+The spatial structure can be used to provide a spatial organization of a project.

-A spatial project structure might define as many levels of decomposition as necessary for the building project.
+A spatial project structure might define as many levels of decomposition as necessary for the project.
 Elements within the spatial project structure are:

 * site as _IfcSite_
 * facility as _IfcFacility_, or specifically